-I posted this piece originally three years ago.
+I posted this piece originally seven years ago.
 Reading back through it I find that it is still as true to me now as it was then.
-However, to offer a new note of context I would like to add something from Steve Bell today and give you a glimpse of understanding about the history of St. Nicolas from whom the figure of Santa Claus developed in our cultural traditions.
+However, to offer a new note of context I would like to add something from Steve Bell and give you a glimpse of understanding about the history of St. Nicolas from whom the figure of Santa Claus developed in our cultural traditions.
 The Feast of St. Nicolas of Myra is a thoughtful review of the basic facts of the historic figure of St. Nicolas and gives us some thoughts on how we might more truly carry out the intent of Christmas.
 (I highly commend to you Steve’s marvelous Pilgrim Year.
 It is an extraordinary multi-media journey through the Christian year and there is really nothing else like it.)
 While Steve’s piece about St. Nicolas is very different in focus and tone than my reflections here, we share a common value of loving the Triune God and a life-long desire to keep Christmas well.

 Let me preface what I am about to share by saying that I devoutly believe that Christmas is about the birth of Jesus Christ, the only Begotten Son of God, who gave up Heaven, became flesh and blood like us and came to live among us, one day to die for our sins so that we might be reconciled to God the Father.
 Augustine said it beautifully when he wrote “The Son of God became the Son of Man that the sons of men may become the sons of God.”
 Christmas is holy and sacred – wrapped always in mystery that we may sometimes experience but likely not comprehend fully in this world.
 All that I am hinges on this event in history.
 All that you are does, too.
 There is no other day of the year that carries deeper personal significance to me and I suspect that until The Day of His return it will remain so, whether I celebrate it with a house full of family or homeless and alone on a street corner.